rpenmatc04/geolocate/README.md

 If the number of clinicians massively increase or the calculations become more complex it can be improved via Threading and Asynchronous Operations:

 1. For threading, set the MULTI_THREADED flag to true.
 There will be NUM_THREAD worker threads that will run API get requests and send emails.
-2. Async: Print and API polling can be done via async + await operations to not block the threads while waiting for response or sending emails.
+2. Async: Print and API polling can be done via async + await operations to not block the thread while waiting for response or sending emails.

-Note: While I have implemented threading and functions/classes for async polling and sending emails, the current code does not utilize these features due to the scale (6 endpoints).
+Note: While I have implemented threading and functions/classes for async polling and sending emails, the current code does not utilize these features due to the small scale leading to no major improvements (6 endpoints).

+### Findings:

+The average time for making a GET request for the Clinician is 50-100ms.
+The average time for all geospatial calculations and decisions is 1 ms

+The average time for converting (lattitude, longitude) to address is 100-300ms [Optional].
+The average time spent sending an email is ~1000ms (sending an email is the bottleneck)

+The average best case scenario (no emails sent) for six clinicians ~400-500ms.
+The average worst case scenario for seven clinicians is ~6000-7000ms, which easily meets current requirements.

+With Threading (3):

+The average best case scenario (no emails sent) for six clinicians ~200ms.
+The average worst case scenario for seven clinicians is ~3000ms, which easily meets current requirements.

 ### Appendix